 This blog is an effort to reclaim a lost commonplace book of my youth, one which covered all things ghost.
 Most of my blog posts are digital translations of entries in my ghost commonplace book, which I will share images of on my social media accounts.
 My commonplace book is mixed media, and contains a table of contents and glossary.
 I carry it around everywhere, because you never know when a ghost story will be told or ghost will appear.

-- I have a piece in Dirge Magazine about commonplace books!
+- I have a post that once appeared in Dirge Magazine (RIP) about commonplace books; I have reposted it here.

 - A brief introduction via Wikipedia.

 - The Harvard University Library Open Collections Program offers a vast collection of commonplace books for the public (starting from the 16th century).

 - A good overview by Toasted Cheese Literary Journal.